applicationdesignframework/applicationdesignframework.github.io/README.md

 ## Ongoing research
 * A mechanism for introducing ADF into organization (inputs, tools, adoption, inspection, iteration, outputs).
 * Organizing ADF information for multiple use cases and applications.
-* Using [conditions of satisfaction (acceptance criteria)](https://www.mountaingoatsoftware.com/blog/clarifying-the-relationship-between-definition-of-done-and-conditions-of-sa) together with or instead of the requirements section.
+* Using [conditions of satisfaction (acceptance criteria)](https://www.mountaingoatsoftware.com/blog/clarifying-the-relationship-between-definition-of-done-and-conditions-of-sa) together with or instead of the requirements.
-* Linking architecrual decision records (ADRs) to requirements and stories (e.g., referencing the related requirement(s) and story(ies) in ADR context) to check impact of an architectural change during design phase.

 ## References
 1. Martin Fowler - [ApplicationBoundary](https://martinfowler.com/bliki/ApplicationBoundary.html)